 Recently, some of the older houses are being removed and replaced by new larger homes as the neighbourhood is in demand; it is only about six kilometers from popular but unaffordable areas for most such as Civic Hospital, Glebe, Hintonburg and Old Ottawa South and about 8-9 kilometers from downtown.

-Ottawa’s cycling network is easily accessible: The Nepean Trail goes right through the neighbourhood, the NCC pathways on the Farm and along the historic Rideau Canal and the Rideau river are a stones throw away.
-Baseline in the near future is set to add a rapid bus corridor connecting in minutes to the LRT system.
-The corridor will also see separate cycling infrastructure.
+Ottawa’s cycling network is easily accessible: The Nepean Trail goes right through the neighbourhood, the NCC pathways on the Experimental Farm and along the historic UNESCO heritage site Rideau Canal and the Rideau river are a stone’s throw away as are the impressive Hog’s Back Falls.
+Baseline Ave is set to add a rapid bus corridor connecting to the LRT system.
+The corridor will also see separate cycling infrastructure and safe protected Dutch style intersections.
+Downtown can be reached by bicycle, in under 30 minutes, via the Experimental Farm and/or the Arboretum pathways and the Trillium pathways, connecting to the Ottawa River pathways.

 Residents of the community are represented by the Fisher Heights & Area Community Association (FHACA).